-This guide will provide a starting place for those interested in researching queer/LGBTQIA+ history in Aotearoa New Zealand, including such topics as Homosexual Law Reform and takatāpui history (the history of Māori queer folk), iconic figures like Carmen and Katherine Mansfield, and groups such as Hedesthia and the New Zealand AIDS Foundation.
+This guide includes information about Homosexual Law Reform and takatāpui history (the history of Māori queer folk), iconic figures like Carmen and Katherine Mansfield, and groups such as Hedesthia and the New Zealand AIDS Foundation.

 The resources in this guide stretch back from the photographs and newspapers of the mid-nineteenth century all the way to the wealth of queer media available today.
 Much of it can be found in the Lesbian and Gay Archives of New Zealand (LAGANZ), held in the Alexander Turnbull Library.